Clarence Darrow: From corporate lawyer to labor lawyer

 Darrow soon became one of America's leading labor attorneys.
 He helped organize the Populist Party in Illinois and then ran for U.S. Congress as a Democrat in 1895 but lost to Hugh R. Belknap.
 In 1897, his marriage to Jessie Ohl ended in divorce.
 He joined the Anti-Imperialist League in 1898 in opposition to the U.S. annexation of the Philippines.
 He represented the woodworkers of Wisconsin in a notable case in Oshkosh in 1898 and the United Mine Workers in Pennsylvania in the great anthracite coal strike of 1902.
 He flirted with the idea of running for mayor of Chicago in 1903 but ultimately decided against it.
 The following year, in July, Darrow married Ruby Hammerstrom, a young Chicago journalist.
 His former mentor, Governor John Peter Altgeld, joined Darrow's firm following his Chicago mayoral electoral defeat in 1899 and worked with Darrow until his death in 1902.
+From 1903 to 1911, Darrow was partners in the firm of Darrow, Masters and Wilson with Edgar Lee Masters, who later became a famous poet, and Francis S. Wilson, who later served as Chief Justice of the Illinois Supreme Court.

-From 1906 to 1908, Darrow represented the Western Federation of Miners leaders William "Big Bill" Haywood, Charles Moyer, and George Pettibone when they were arrested and charged with conspiring to murder former Idaho Governor Frank Steunenberg in 1905.
+From 1906 through 1908, Darrow represented the Western Federation of Miners leaders William "Big Bill" Haywood, Charles Moyer, and George Pettibone when they were arrested and charged with conspiring to murder former Idaho Governor Frank Steunenberg in 1905.
 Haywood and Pettibone were acquitted in separate trials, and the charges against Moyer were then dropped.